The Marys of the Empire

-Following the announcement of the coronation of Mary of Teck and King-Emperor George V in 1911 “all the Marys in the Empire” donated money towards a gift for the new Queen.
+Following the announcement of the coronation of Queen-Empress Mary and King-Emperor George V in 1911 "all the Marys in the Empire" donated money towards a gift for the new Queen.
 11 years later, to mark the engagement of their daughter Princess Mary to Viscount Lascelles, the Marys of the Empire clubbed together again.

 The name Mary

-At the start of the 20th Century, Mary was the most popular female name in England and Wales.
+At the start of the 20th century, Mary was the most popular female name in England and Wales.
 In 1911, there were nearly two million people with the name in Britain, representing just over 4% of the total population.
 There was an estimated further one million in the British colonies.
 For both the 1911 and 1922 collections, the name Mary was deemed to include its variants Marie, Maria, Marian, Miriam, May and Molly.
 The names of all contributors were included with each gift.